 Be Cool is a 2005 crime comedy film directed by F. Gary Gray, starring John Travolta, Uma Thurman, and a host of other well known actors, singers, and celebrities.
 It is a sequel to the 1995 film Get Shorty, with Travolta reprising his role as Chili Palmer.
 Both films are based on a series of novels by author Elmore Leonard.

-Chili Palmer is a Hollywood producer who has grown jaded with the movie industry, and who wants to try his hand at the music business.
-He finds his chance when he meets Linda Moon, a gifted young singer whose talents are going to waste under her current manager.
-Certain that she can become a superstar, Chili takes Linda under his wing and introduces her to Edie Athens, the widow of an old friend (who Chili saw murdered just the day before) who now has full control of her former husband's record company.
+Former Mafia Loan Shark Chili Palmer (Travolta) is a Hollywood producer who has grown jaded with the movie industry, and now wants to try his hand at the music business.
+He finds his chance when he meets Linda Moon (Christina Milian), a gifted young singer whose talents are going to waste under her current manager.
+Certain that she can become a superstar, Chili takes Linda under his wing and introduces her to Edie Athens (Thurman), the widow of an old friend—who Chili saw murdered just the day before—who now has full control of her former husband's record company.

 Be Cool provides examples of:

 - Actor Allusion: These are peppered throughout, as the film has fun with its Ensemble Cast.

 - A prime example is Dwayne Johnson, who plays gay bodyguard and wannabe-movie star Elliot Wilhelm, and who's perhaps best known as "The Rock" from his former pro-wrestling career.Linda Moon: "He can raise just one eyebrow at a time... and that's all he thinks it takes to be an actor."